-West Coast Tavern can be considered to be the “anchor” bar/tavern in North Park mainly for it’s location near the iconic North Park sign and the historic building it calls home.
+West Coast Tavern can be considered to be the “anchor” bar/tavern in North Park mainly for its location near the iconic North Park sign and the historic building it calls home.
 The building was built in 1928 and was known as the North Park Theater, and West Coast Tavern takes up what would have been the lobby of the theater.
-Today, you can enjoy tasty menu items with your drinks before heading back into what is now known at The Observatory North Park; a theater known for their intimate concerts.
+Today, you can enjoy tasty menu items with your drinks before heading back into what is now known as The Observatory North Park — a theater known for its intimate concerts.
 The Tavern is known for their amazing late night happy hour and nightly DJs.
 Even ask about their options for private parties!

 North Park Breweries

 The Belching Beaver has made quite a name for itself in the world of San Diego Brewing companies.
 With their fun take on introducing unique flavors, they have managed to win the hearts of beer fanatics of all types.
 We love their “Me So Honey Blonde” beer, which is brewed with the best local honey, and their ever-so-popular “Mexican Chocolate Peanut Butter Stout” has some cinnamon and coffee notes, making this a great dessert beer.
 If you’re in North Park stopping by to have a local brew from the Belching Beaver Brewing Company is a must!

 Modern Times’ North Park tasting room is often referred to Flavordome.
 They offer 16 beers on taps of their unique variations and pilot batches, along with some mysterious experiments.
 You’re welcome to bring in food or have it delivered straight to your table from one of the many tasty restaurants nearby.
 As a family-friendly brewery, they allow young children (under the age of 13) and dogs are permitted on the patio only.